 - In another example, Ruff and Blossom have locked themselves together to shoot a promotional video, and they ask Chet to retrieve the key so they can separate themselves.
 Once Chet gets it, Ruff says "Great," leading Chet to toss the key into a grate on the floor.

 - It goes into hilarious proportions in Season 5.
 After Ruff and Blossom lose a game of charades when Ruff couldn't tell that Blossom was a blue jay, Ruff asks Chet if he can do one.
-In response Chet gets some blue paint and paints a picture of Jay, (winner of Season 3) and paints it blue.
+In response Chet gets some blue paint a picture of Jay (winner of Season 3), and paints it blue.

 - Locked In The Bathroom: Happens to Ruff, Blossom and Chet in a Season 3 episode where Ruff's cousin, Roxie, lets a giant herd of sheep burst into the doghouse and staynote .
 This trope lasts for the majority of the episode.

 - Loophole Abuse: In one season 3 episode, the FETCHers are tasked to make a sand sculpture of the letter "n" that has to be taller than one of them.
 Once the sculpture was finished, they decided to have the kid being measured jump into the hole made from digging up sand because Ruff never said where he had to be when the sculpture was measured.